BlackWild/computational-intelligence-project/README.md

 # What's This?

-This is a university course final project for the course of *Computational Intelligence* on subject of EEG classification and genetic algorithm.
+This is a university course final project for the course of *Computational Intelligence* on the subject of EEG classification and genetic algorithms.

 # What's included?